scummvm/scummvm/backends/platform/atari/readme.txt

   optimal, but untested as of yet (I have been unable to get MIDI to work on my FireBee).

-- Removed features: FLAC, MPEG2, Network/Cloud Support, HQ Scalers,
+- Removed features: FLAC, MPEG2, Network/Cloud Support, HQ Scalers.
-  GIF Support, MOD Support.

 The rest of this document describes things specific to the Full / Lite package.